 Now that you’ve learned how to create Python in Excel plots and charts with a sample data set, enter your own data into an Excel workbook and create custom visualizations.

 To import external data for use with Python in Excel, use Power Query.
-To learn more, see Use Power Query data with Python in Excel.
+To learn more, see Use Power Query to import data for Python in Excel.